zippy/p2p-shipyard/docs/documentation/how-to-create-an-end-user-happ.md

 >
 > It also tries to make smart guesses about the structure of your project, but it can be tricky to support every repository structure.
 Please open an issue in the github repository if you find any bugs in it!

 That's it!
-We now have a fully functional end-user, cross-platform hApp.
+We now have an end-user, cross-platform hApp.

 > [!WARNING]
 > The scaffolded tauri app is missing icons, which are needed for the app to compile.
 Run through the rest of this guide and the following one ("Getting to know Tauri") to be able to generate the icons for your Tauri app.